FAQ : Connectivity (Tunnels and Subnets) : IPv6 Transition Mechanism / Tunneling Comparison

 4 = Requires full renegotation of the tunnel setup.

-5 = Heartbeats in the protocol, thus per-packet tunnel moving.
+5 = Heartbeats in the protocol, thus the tunnel moves along directly when the first packet from the new location arrives.

 6 = ISATAP is supported natively by most Operating Systems.